Jeb Bush: Party elder statesman or 2016 candidate?

 Lately, Bush has been heavily promoting virtual schools and online courses, which can save states money but have a mixed track record on student achievement.

 Bush's foundation, which has made online learning a major focus of its work, gets much of its funding from companies and philanthropies tied to companies that would profit from expanded virtual schooling.
-Backers include online education companies Apex Learning, GlobalScholar and K12 Inc, and technology companies such as Apple (AAPL.O), Intel (INTC.O) and Microsoft (MSFT.O).
+Backers include online education companies Apex Learning, GlobalScholar and K12 Inc, and technology companies such as Apple, Intel and Microsoft .

 That doesn't sit well with Bush's critics.